galaxyproject/gxadmin/README.md

 # Galaxy Admin Utility

-A small shell script for us galaxy administrators:

-- validate your XML files (e.g. before restarting handlers.)
-- swaps zerglings (if you use them + supervisord)
-- runs common queries against the DB
+A command line tool for [Galaxy](https://github.com/galaxyproject/galaxy) administrators to run common queries against our Postgres databases.
+It additionally includes some code for managing zerglings under systemd, and other utilities.

+Mostly gxadmin acts as a repository for the common queries we all run regularly but fail to share with each other.

+It comes with around 40 commonly useful queries included, but you can easily add more to your installation with local functions. gxadmin attempts to be a very readable bash script and avoids using fancy new bash features.

-Mostly it's a good dumping ground for the common queries we all run quite often.
-Some useful ones are included.
-This script strictly expects a postgres database and we will not support mysql or sqlite3.
+This script strictly expects a postgres database and has no plans to support mysql or sqlite3.

 ## Installation